ucberkeley/savio-training-parallel-2016/parallel.md

 env >> env.out
 EOF

-sbatch -A co_stat -p savio --ntasks-per-node=5 --cpus-per-task=4 -N 2 -t 0:05 env.sh
+sbatch -A co_stat -p savio --ntasks-per-node=5 --cpus-per-task=4 \
+       -N 2 -t 0:05 env.sh

 cat env.out | grep SLURM
 ```

 # Example use of standard software: Python

 Let's see a basic example of doing an analysis in Python across multiple cores on multiple nodes.
-We'll use the airline departure data in *bayArea.csv*.
+We'll use the airline departure data in */global/scratch/paciorek/bayArea.csv* (which should be readable by other users).

 Here we'll use *IPython* for parallel computing.
 The example is a bit contrived in that a lot of the time is spent moving data around rather than doing computation, but it should illustrate how to do a few things.